cschlick/greasewood/README.md

 # Greasewood

-A minimal, self-hosted, and greasy Wiregaurd mesh network.
+A minimal, self-hosted, greasy Wiregaurd mesh network.

 Its one priority is being **easy to reason about**.
 It was built by someone who lovingly maintained a fleet of hand-written WireGuard/networkd text files far